 Two weeks ago, I traveled to

 Winnipeg, the capital of Manitoba, for the first time.
 I knew little about Canada’s “Gateway to the West.”
 I’ve met a few people who grew up here.
 I remember a movie, , that screened at the Vancouver Film Festival several years ago.
 That’s about it.
-Well, my first impression was very positive.
+Well, my first impression was very positive, My Winnipeg fun and it can help you to get more positive.
 (Winnipeg in December might have been a different story.)
-My Winnipeg top 10: My Winnipeg
+My Winnipeg top 10: Travelling can be really

 GREEN, LEAFY NEIGHBORHOODS Coming from the glorious summer gardens of Kitsilano, Vancouver, I was pleasantly surprised to find Winnipeg’s Armstrong’s Point just as verdant, with a canopy of soaring trees and lawns as plush as carpets.